 Pretty Woman contains examples of:

 - Anywhere but Their Lips: Vivian's one rule is that she never kisses on the mouth because it makes it too personal.
-She does kiss Edward on the mouth when she starts to fall in love with him.
 Somewhat Truth in Television : prostitutes often don't kiss on the mouth, not only as a personal boundary, but also to prevent the spread of infection (colds, flu, hepatitis, etc.) than the reason given in the film.